 You can make it up to 1 day in advance and store it in the fridge in an airtight container.
 Add the avocado and cucumber right before serving.

-I like to serve my ceviche once it’s ready, but it should keep for 1 day in the refrigerator in an airtight container although it may lose some of it’s crunch.
-Remember to only add the avocado and cucumber right before serving.
+I like to serve my ceviche once it’s ready, but it should keep for 1-2 days in the refrigerator in an airtight container although it may lose some of it’s crunch.
+If you have used raw seafood, store for one day.
+If you have used cooked shrimp, store up to two days.

 Looking for more easy seafood recipes?
-Try grilled shrimp skewers, bang bang shrimp or this fish taco recipe!
+Try grilled shrimp skewers, bang bang shrimp, shrimp fajitas or this baked tilapia fish taco recipe!

 More Easy Appetizer Ideas